azverin7/azverin7/README.md

 ### Hi, I'm Sergejs.
-Principal AI Systems Architect ⚡
+Independent AI Systems Engineer ⚡

 Let’s get one thing straight: I don’t drink almond milk lattes in coworking spaces, and I don’t participate in Agile theater by moving Jira tickets all day.

 I am 100% self-taught.
-I started by reverse-engineering MMO server binaries in HEX editors, and I assigned myself the "Principal" title because I built the zero-trust, low-latency, hybrid-cloud infrastructure from scratch to back it up.
+I started by reverse-engineering MMO server binaries in HEX editors, and I assigned myself the title because I built the zero-trust, low-latency, hybrid-cloud infrastructure from scratch to back it up.
 I don't manage boards; I engineer systems that run themselves.

 🔒 **The Core IP is Closed-Source**